AnyLog-co/documentation/getting started.md

 Using the CLI, user can interact with the node or peers nodes in the network.
 The supported commands allow to retrieve and modify configuration, state of different processes and issue SQL queries to data stored locally and data that is stored by other members of the network.

+Exiting and terminating an AnyLog node is by issueing the command ***exit*** on the CLI.

 ### The help command
 The list of commands is available by executing the ***help command*** on the CLI: